 Preserving a Legacy with Innovative Engineering

-An accurate study of the work was carried out using Allplan and Allplan Bridge, which allowed the entire viaduct model to be studied taking into account the actual geometries surveyed.
+An accurate study of the work was carried out using ALLPLAN and ALLPLAN Bridge, which allowed the entire viaduct model to be studied taking into account the actual geometries surveyed.
 Two numerical models were created in order to undertake static and seismic structural analyses:

 - A descriptive numerical model of the deck-pile system, along with a local FEM model for the study of the stresses of both viaducts using LUSAS software;